About the Minnesota Bluegrass & Old-Time Music Association

 Harvest/ Fall Jam & Cabin Fever

 In recent years two more indoor festivals were added to the annual calendar.
 The Minnesota Bluegrass Fall Jam was first celebrated in 2006, is a multi-day festival featuring concerts, band development workshops and jamming in Minneapolis in the fall.
-The event was originally called Harvest Jam, and was held at a Marriot hotel in Minnetonka.
+The event was originally called Harvest Jam, and was held at a Marriott hotel in Minnetonka.
 The event has since moved to the Crowne Plaza, the same venue as Winter Weekend.

 A late winter gathering was added to the annual calendar in 2011 – Minnesota Bluegrass Cabin Fever, which was held in early April in Duluth, but that has been set aside since the COVID pandemic.